Frequently Asked Questions

 How so I request a seat in the classroom if I use a wheelchair or need a particular type of desk or chair?

-Call the Office of Disability Services at 404-413-1560 as well as University Housing at 404-413-1800.
+Contact Disability Services for a housing accommodation form as well as University Housing at 404-413-1800.